Around Dean Creek

 There are so many things to do at the Dean Creek Resort & Motel.
-The property is located right on the Eel Creek River.
-If you staying for the night or a week you can go hiking, fishing or more.
-The Dean Creek Motel is only a mile away from the local town of Reedsport where you can explore shops and learn about the amazing local culture.
-The property features a arcade, pool, sauna, stage for concerts, mini golf course and horse shoe pits.
+The property is tucked away on the Eel River, where the Eel converges with Dean creek.
+Whether you are our guests for the night or a week you can go hiking, fishing or more.
+The Dean Creek Motel is only miles away from the local town of Redway.
+The property itself features a arcade, pool, seasonal hot tub for guests over the age of 14, sauna, stage for concerts, mini golf course and horse shoe pits.

 Salmon and Steelhead fishing in the Eel River

 Located 15 south of Eureka is the mouth of the fantastic Eel River which flows for approximately 100 miles north through Mendocino and Humboldt counties.
 The Eel flows through some of the most beautiful redwood groves in the state, including Humboldt Redwood State Park.
 The Eel River offers year-round fishing opportunities, with fall and winter salmon and steelhead runs being the best known.
 The primary fish of interest for the Eel include steelhead, chinook, coho, and sea-run cutthroat trout.
 The average Eel chinooks are 8-15 lbs, with some up to 40lbs.
 Winter steelhead are what the Eel River is known for.
 The winter steelhead start moving into the river in November running through March, with peak activity during January.
 The average Eel steelie runs 8-10 lbs, with fish to 16lbs common and a number of fish in the 20lb class caught each year.

 Hiking in the “Avenue of the Giants” – home of the world’s tallest living trees